Skip to content

 TCG 2017 BWA Vendor Survey Questions | TCG 2017 BWA Operator Survey Questions | 2017 BWA Full Report

 The Carmel Group, founded in Carmel-by-the-Sea, CA, in 1995 as a spin-off from Paul Kagan Associates.
 Consulting, especially telecom, media, and technology litigation support and competitive analysis, research, publishing, journalism, and conference support, are our key activities.

-The Carmel Group also prides itself on five decades’ worth of business development strategic advisory services, merger, and acquisition advisory services, and investment advisory services for companies in the telecommunications, digital media, mobile communications, and high technology sectors.
-Early focus on the Direct Broadcast Satellite (DBS) industry was supplemented a couple of years later by a broader refocus on the larger pay TV and broadcast video industries, and recently eMobility, iMobility, and the Internet of Things (IoT), which now also leads us into an additional focus on the new online video/Over-The-Top (OTT) sides of video distribution.
+The Carmel Group also prides itself on five plus decades’ worth of business development strategic advisory services, merger, and acquisition advisory services, and investment advisory services for companies in the telecommunications, digital media, mobile communications, and high technology sectors.
+Early focus on the Direct Broadcast Satellite (DBS) industry was supplemented a couple of years later by a broader refocus on the larger pay TV and broadcast video industries, then broadband, and recently eMobility, iMobility, and the Internet of Things (IoT), which now also leads us into an additional focus on the new online video/Over-The-Top (OTT) sides of video distribution.